Banner Default Image

 GIMA Day Conference

-about 1 month ago by Rae Goss
+9 months ago by Rae Goss

 Last Thursday I had the opportunity to attend the annual GIMA conference at the wonderful Horticultural House.
 This event brought together industry leaders, experts, horticultural enthusiasts, and at least one recruiter!
 The event was a melting pot of ideas, discussions, and revelations about the ever-evolving landscape of the garden industry.
 Below are the key takeaways from a very informative and engaging day.